VladenCode/Personal-Portfolio/README.md

 ### Continued development

-- I plan to implement more onclick event listeners to my project section that will change the backgorund color based on the project main color.
-May use onclick in JavaScript for this manipulation of the DOM.
+- Implement more onclick event listeners to my project section that will change the backgorund color based on the project main color.
+May look to modify onload in JavaScript for this manipulation of the DOM.
 - Add worked on projects
 - Finish copywrite